We've all had to deal with an anti-hunter. Here are 10 facts to share with them.

 2. An 11 percent tax on guns, ammo, bows and arrows generates $371 million a year for conservation.

 $371 million is a lot of money.
-It puts many people to work and enables many conservation programs.
+It puts many people to work and enables many wildlife conservation programs, hunting season after hunting season.

 3. Hunting supports 680,000 jobs; from game wardens to waitresses, biologists to motel clerks.

 Speaking of jobs, how about that anti-hunters?
-Well over a half a million jobs are created from hunting, according to Rocky Mountain Elk Foundation.
+Well over a half a million jobs in the United States and Canada are created from hunting, according to Rocky Mountain Elk Foundation.

 4. Through state licenses and fees, hunters pay $796 million a year for conservation programs.